puppetlabs/ezbake/README.md

 #### Composite

-Composite ezbake projects usually do not define their own services but rather provide a list of dependencies which themselves define TK services.
+Composite EZBake projects usually do not define their own services but rather provide a list of dependencies which themselves define TK services.
 Because of this it is not strictly necessary to define a profile such as `:ezbake` shown above; although it is conceivable that such a composite project may define its